 - Two-second contraction at the top of the curl

 - Target the biceps from every possible angle

 - Use dumbbells to better isolate the biceps

 This program was designed specifically to target the biceps in every way possible.
 All you have to do is put in the work, and the reward will be your very own set of powerful biceps.
 So what are you waiting for?
 Get curling!

-Post-workout recovery will be critical to maximizing every set, rep and workout.
-Be sure to take in ample quality protein from 100% BIO-ACTIVE WHEY™, and also some additional BIO-GRO™ Bio-Active Peptides to speed up recovery by means of accelerating protein synthesis.
+Post-workout recovery will be critical to maximizing every set, rep, and workout.
+Be sure to take in ample quality protein from 100% BIO-ACTIVE WHEY™, and also some additional BIO-GRO™ with Bio-Active Peptides to speed up recovery by means of accelerating protein synthesis.
 A general rule of thumb is to take in 25-37.5 g of fast-acting protein within 30 minutes finishing your workout.
-Add 3-4.5 additional grams of BIO-GRO Bio-Active Peptides to help maximize the recovery and building process.
+Add 3-4.5 additional grams of BIO-GRO™ Bio-Active Peptides to help maximize your workout recovery and muscle building process.